| |

 - Trails From Chantry Flat - by Tom Chester.
 Detailed mileage for the various trail sections for Chantry Flat and connecting trails.

 - Flora of Chantry Flat / Santa Anita Canyon - by Bob Muns presented by Tom Chester.
 List of 248 plants.
-Includes Latin name, common name
+Includes Latin name, common name life form intro, flower period, and habitat.

-- Big Santa Anita Canyon - A good site with lots of information: trails and maps, history, stories, cabins, photos, and links.
+A good site with lots of information: trails, sites, history, cabins, photos, and links.

 Books: